pietervdvn/Lang/Bnf/Readme.md

 		= let parseTree 	= parse world fqn "statement" str in	-- parses the string with the bnfs in world runWriter $ parseStmt parseTree

-Erros is a list of type [Either Warning Error].
+Errors is a list of type [Either Warning Error].
 Both Warning and Error are tuples that contain all the ruleinfo (parsed according to what rule), position info in string (line + col number) and a textual message of what was expected.